 Despite rapid growth in recent years, the professional insurance intermediary sector in the PRC is still at an early stage of development and highly fragmented.
 According to the Insurance Intermediary Market Development Report 2006 released by the CIRC, as of June 30, 2007, there were 1,688 insurance agencies and 318 insurance brokerages in the PRC.
-The top 20 insurance agencies in terms of commission revenue accounted for approximately 26.7% of total commission revenue generated by all insurance agencies in the first half of 2007, while the top 20 insurance brokerages in terms of commission revenue accounted for approximately 65.0% of the total commission revenue generated by all insurance brokerages in the first half of 2007.
-We believe that the large number of independent insurance agencies and brokerages, coupled with the small size of many of these companies, presents substantial opportunities for consolidation.
+The top 20 insurance agencies in terms of commission revenue accounted for approximately 26.7% of total commission revenue generated by all insurance agencies in the first half of 2007, while the top 20 insurance brokerages in terms of commission revenue accounted for approximately 65.0% of the total commission revenue generated by all insurance agencies and brokerages, coupled with the small size of many of these companies, presents substantial opportunities for consolidation.